aaron0browne/github-pr-form/README.md

 ## Template Format

+A sample template file is included [here](rfc.json).
 Template files are in json format, with the following structure (where `...` represents a repeating structure in a list):

 ```json
 {